Warblefly/MultimediaTools-mingw-w64/README.md

 These binaries are for Windows 64-bit editions only, and hae been tested only on Windows 10.

 # How To Compile
 1. Ensure your development requirement is adequate.
 Spin up a Linux Debian image on AWS if you don't already have a GNU/Linux development environment, and give it around 25GB of space.
 The t2.micro machine type (which falls within the 'Free Tier' for new customers) is sufficient but very slow.
+I personally use the c4.xlarge for the few hours a full compilation takes.
 2. Update to Debian Testing (or your favourite up-to-date distribution), so you have the latest compilers and other tools.
 3. Install the pre-requisites.
-On Debian Testing, you can execute this command: apt-get install gcc cmake libtool libtool-bin git  autopoint rake autogen xsltproc asciidoc doxygen ruby gperf bzr pax ed g++ bison flex cvs yasm gettext automake autoconf subversion mercurial texinfo pkg-config curl
+On Debian Testing, you can execute this command: apt-get install gcc cmake libtool libtool-bin git  autopoint rake autogen xsltproc asciidoc doxygen ruby gperf bzr pax ed g++ bison flex cvs yasm gettext automake autoconf subversion mercurial texinfo pkg-config curl pxz
+4. Then install the 'drake' make system that runs under Ruby: gem install drake
-4. Clone my package from git (see the address at the top of this page).
+5. Clone my package from git (see the address at the top of this page).
-5. cd into the top directory of the git tree.
+6. cd into the top directory of the git tree.
-6. Execute ./build_script
+7. Execute ./build_script
-7. Wait for about two days on a t2.micro instance.
+8. Wait for about two days on a t2.micro instance.
-8.
+9. The archive you can copy and unpack has been placed in the root of your build tree.

 # Tools Included
-By these scripts, you can compile binaries, ready to run on 64-bit Windows, of up-to-date:
+With these scripts, you can compile binaries, ready to run on 64-bit Windows, of up-to-date:

 * FFmpeg including the kitchen sink (libfdk_aac, frei0r plugins and others not normally included)
 * sox